For Health Care Professionals

 If you are a physician or other health care professional interested in a direct referral for a patient with a more urgent problem, or possible transfer of a patient from another hospital facility or emergency room, please contact Dr. Robert Thompson through the Barnes-Jewish Hospital Doctors Access Line (DAL), at 1-800-252-DOCS.

-If you are a patient interested in visiting for an office evaluation and/or treatment for any form of TOS, please call our office at 314-DOC-4-TOS.
+If you are a patient interested in visiting for an office evaluation and/or treatment for any form of TOS, please call our new patient line at 314-362-4801.

 The Washington University Center for Thoracic Outlet Syndrome at Barnes-Jewish Hospital provides high-level consultation and coordinated care to more than 300 patients each year.
 Dr. Thompson and his group have had an ongoing interest in the management of all forms of thoracic outlet syndrome for the past 18 years.

 We recognize that providing the best care for patients with TOS requires more than just the conduct of surgical procedures.
 Encompassing a comprehensive, multidisciplinary approach to these rare and challenging clinical conditions, we have developed close interactions with:

 Recognition of our experience in managing all forms of TOS has led to a growing volume of local, regional, and distant referrals.
 In examining our patient population from the past two years, we find these approximate patient distributions:

 - 40% from the six-county area of metropolitan St. Louis (St. Louis City and County, St. Charles County, and Jefferson County in Missouri; Madison County, St. Clair County and Monroe County in Illinois)

 - 40% from elsewhere in Missouri and Illinois (including Chicago)